obiwanus/loderunner/README.md

 *The linux version has no sound*.

-Here's how an example level will look like:
+Here's what an example level will look like:

 ```